tejasspatil/MyPIVXWallet/README.md

 ## Be your own Bank

-MPW is a completely [non-custodial](https://www.bitcoin.com/get-started/custodial-non-custodial-bitcoin-wallets/), client-side system, giving you absolute control over your funds, data, bandwidth and privacy... all of which are absolutely essential to easily-attainable self-sovereignty.<br>
+MPW is a completely [non-custodial](https://www.bitcoin.com/get-started/custodial-non-custodial-bitcoin-wallets/), client-side system, giving you absolute control over your funds, data, bandwidth and privacy... all of which are essential to easily-attainable **self-sovereignty**.
-In a world of banking; be your own bank.

 <br>